Meet the Simpson family

 Meet the Hogan family

 Introducing the Hogan family.
 After emigrating to Canada, Terry and Paula turned to adoption to start their family together.
 Their twin daughters have taught them the importance of embracing differences and appreciating the little things.
-As long-time members of the Belonging Netowrk community, their experiences are a testament to the value of connections and support. […]
+As long-time members of the Belonging Network community, their experiences are a testament to the value of connections and support. […]

 Regional resource guide: Connecting you to your community

-Welcome to our updated Regional resource guide!
-We’ve gone through and updated the guide with new additions (look for the *new* marker), and corrections.
 This guide is split into five sections: provincial, Coast/Fraser, Kootenays/Thompson-Cariboo/Okanagan, North, and Vancouver Island.
 This guide focuses on community resources and not-for-profit organizations.

 Child sexual abuse: A guide for parents